5 Small Businesses That Make Innovative & Custom 5th Gen 4Runner Products

 Find It Online:

-When I was looking to start the foundation of my 4Runner’s electrical modifications last year, there were a ton of options for mounting a solid-state switch in my engine bay.
+When I was looking to start the foundation of my 4Runner’s electrical modifications last year, I found that there were many options for mounting a solid-state switch in my engine bay.

 I was pretty greedy and wanted my onboard air compressor, switches, fuse block, and bus bar to all fit together on the same tray.
-However, I couldn’t find a product that had that much real estate.
-Sure, there were many that combined a few of those components together but none I saw that did everything.
-This is especially true for the Switch Pros’ requirement of being mounted vertically for warranty purposes.
+However, I couldn’t find a product with that much real estate.
+Sure, many combined a few of those components, but none I saw that did everything.
+This is especially true for the Switch Pros’ requirement to be mounted vertically for warranty purposes.

 SD Offroad Mount installed in 4Runner engine bay - Custom 5th Gen 4Runner Products

 It took me a while, but I eventually came across the SD Offroad Mount.
-Operating directly out of his Instagram page rather than a website is a bit unorthodox.
+Operating directly from his Instagram page rather than a website is unorthodox.
 However, it makes sense for a single man with a garage workshop.

 In a conversation with Derek in late 2021, he acknowledged being just one guy in a huge off-roading world with a successful product because people believed in what they saw.